What are the Different Bible Translations?

-When selecting a Bible curriculum, you will want to consider its compatibility with the Bible translation that you are familiar with and enjoy using.
+What are the Different Bible Translations?
+When selecting a Bible study or curriculum, you will want to choose a translation you are comfortable using.
 With so many translations, it can be hard to find a Bible study that uses your preferred translation.
-As we look at how Grapevine handles the translation question, let’s first define what a translation is.
+As we look at how Grapevine handles the Bible translations question, let’s first define what a translation is.

 What is a Bible translation?